 - Additional training courses are arranged based upon individual needs

 Fellows are evaluated at 6, 12, and 18 months and upon completion of the fellowship (2 times per year).
 Evaluations provide fellows the opportunity to give and receive feedback about their clinical and research skills and how the fellowship is meeting their needs.
-All faculty at PHS review these evaluations twice a year.
+All faculty at ISGH review these evaluations twice a year.
 Individual supervisors review this feedback with the fellows.
 The training director reviews these evaluations and feedback with the fellows as well.

 Evaluations are conducted in a face-to-face meeting with the fellow's supervisors.
 Evaluation methods are given to them at the beginning of their fellowship.